 Achieving meaningful revenue through licensing by startup entrepreneurs can be for all intents and purposes a “unicorn event:” much discussed, but rarely achieved.
 Notwithstanding this reality, a significant number of startup entrepreneurs who seek to engage me for IP Strategy and patent development consulting assert confidently that their necessity for a patent is based on a business strategy of licensing (or selling) their protected product or technology to an established company.
 This is not surprising because it is embedded in the DNA of much of society that “if you build a better mousetrap, the world will beat a path to your door.”
 Late night infomercials featuring famous people and entrepreneur “hero stories” in the press also bolster this conviction.
-It is certainly heartwarming and inspiring to believe that an "Average Josephine" can become rich solely on the basis of their patented idea.
-But, the truth is that few
+It is certainly heartwarming and inspiring to believe that an "Average Josephine" can become rich solely on

 An IP Strategist like myself spends considerable time "Monday Morning Quarterbacking" patent strategy for medical devices and other inventions for the purposes of valuation, commercialization and otherwise.
 In this regard, I am frequently asked to review medical device patents to provide my opinion regarding claim coverage in relation to commercialization potential.
 Most of these reviews indicate that the medical device patent fails to create a scope of protection sufficient to justify the investment needed to fully realize the value of a new market opportunity.
 Alternatively, I will provide a "freedom to operate" opinion to a competitor that wishes to enter the market with a non-infringing alternative but which nonetheless leverages the key insights that formed the basis of the patented medical device innovation.